The Lower Limb Wound Pathway

-Leg ulcers are a common problem for patients and put pressure on the NHS.
-To save costs and reduce nursing workloads while maintaining care quality, the NHS needs improved ways of working.
+Leg ulcers are a burden common issue for patients and place significant pressure on the NHS.
+To reduce costs and ease nursing workloads while maintaining high-quality care, the NHS needs more effective ways of working.

-A treatment plan that helps diagnose and uses strong compression as the main method to manage venous leg ulcers can improve patient safety, enhance their experience, save nursing time, and make care more effective.
+A treatment plan that supports diagnosis and uses strong compression as the primary approach to managing venous leg ulcers can improve patient safety, enhance patient experience, save nursing time, and increase the effectiveness of care.

-Adopting the Lower Limb Pathway approach can support you to reach your goals.
+Adopting the Lower Limb Pathway approach can help you achieve these goals.

 Immediate and Necessary Care

-Immediate and Necessary Care ensures that all wounds receive prompt, evidence‑based intervention from the very first presentation, rather than being left untreated while awaiting full assessment or referral.
+Immediate and Necessary Care ensures that all wounds receive prompt, evidence‑based intervention from the very first presentation, rather than delays in care being left untreated while awaiting full assessment or referral.
 This approach is designed to reduce harm, prevent deterioration, and improve outcomes

 Leg Ulcer Assessment